 For computer vision community, there is no shortage of good algorithms, good implementation is what it lacks of.
 After years, we stuck in between either the high-performance, battle-tested but old algorithm implementations, or the new, shining but Matlab algorithms. ccv is my take on this problem, hope you enjoy it.

-ccv is distributed under BSD 3-clause license.
+ccv source code is distributed under BSD 3-clause License.

 ccv's data models and documentations are distributed under Creative Commons Attribution 4.0 International License.